irrevion/science/README.md

 # science
-PHP library for extended mathematical operations
+PHP library for extended mathematical operations.
+Its mostly focused on operations with Complex numbers, Quaternions and Linear Algebra.

 ## Killer-features and advantages:
-- Improved pow() function
+- Improved `Math::pow($base, $exponent)` function, able to raise any real or complex number to any real or complex exponent
-- Support for Complex numbers and Quaternions (just like Python with [NumPy](https://numpy.org/doc/stable/user/quickstart.html) + ~~SciPy~~ + [PyQuaternion](http://kieranwynn.github.io/pyquaternion/)
+- Support for [Complex](docs/Math/Entities/Complex.md) numbers and Quaternions (just like Python with [NumPy](https://numpy.org/doc/stable/user/quickstart.html) + ~~SciPy~~ + [PyQuaternion](http://kieranwynn.github.io/pyquaternion/)
-- Physics units conversion (more units to be added...)
+- Physics units conversion (more units to be added...) using `(new Quantity(0.7, IAU::parsec))->convert(SI::metre)`

 ## Installation
 Library is available on [Packagist](https://packagist.org/packages/irrevion/science) and could be installed using CLI command: